JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Now we're still missing an data fetch status indicator...
+Now we’re just using a data fetch status indicator...

 ![Loading Spinner gif](https://media.giphy.com/media/ZBQhoZC0nqknSviPqT/giphy.gif)

-That's right, the loading spinner for when the movie data is loading for the movie drawer.
-Let's add it:
+That’s right, we can add a loading spinner for when the movie data is loading for the movie drawer:

 ```js
 // /components/MovieDrawer.js